ainzooalgownfer/Goscraper/README.md

 - Avoid collecting personal data
 - Implement rate limiting and responsible request patterns
 - Respect privacy regulations such as GDPR and CCPA

+##Future Implementation/fixes

+#Fixes

+- Targeting some websites (e.g: Linkdlen) will breake the proxy pool...
+- In a samll Time interval Workers can use the same IP repeatedly

+#Implementations

+- Dynamic scraping based on a strategy (e.g: Marketing websites, Wikis, etc)
+- Even more Dynamic based on user Input of HTML elements
+- Complex scraping